microsoft/WhatTheHack/012-InfraAsCode-Terraform/Coach/Solution-05.md

 ## Notes & Guidance

 Be aware that while the sample at https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-terraform is very useful/helpful, it is not 100% aligned with our challenges.
-Eg, Be sure that the participants do not blindly cut/paste the samples without understanding what they do.
+Be sure that the participants do not blindly cut/paste the samples without understanding what they do.